pulilab/vue-qr-reader/docs/quickstart.md

 ```

 ### Usage
-> This is a web component, so to be used the only need is to include the js and then place the component in the markup
+> As this is a web component, it is only necessary to include the js and then place the component in the markup in order to be utilized.

 ```js
 import 'vue-qr-reader';